 Former Mongrel Mob member Tuhoe ‘Bruno’ Isaac has said, ‘Being Maori meant nothing to us even though the majority of us were Maori; the only culture worth anything to us was Mob culture.
 The patch replaced all ethnic or cultural dimensions.
 You never spoke the reo, or performed a hongi within the confines of the gang or gang pad in my time.
 All that “Maori stuff” was to be left on the marae or wherever it was normally lived out. ...
 Dog culture [the culture of the Mongrel Mob] was the ruling power in my life.’1

 According to popular myth, around 1960 a Hastings (or Wairarapa) magistrate described a group before him as ‘nothing but a pack of mongrels’.2 In one version it was two Māori brothers being sentenced and in another it was a group of young Pākehā.
 The story is probably apocryphal.
-However around 1962 a group of mainly Pākehā boys from the Napier–Hastings area began calling themselves ‘the mongrels’.
-By 1966 they were wearing patches bearing the name ‘Mongrel Mob’, and Māori dominated.
+However in the early 1960s a group of mainly Pākehā boys from the Napier–Hastings area began calling themselves ‘the mongrels’.
+By the early 1970s they were wearing patches bearing the name ‘Mongrel Mob’, and were Māori dominated.

 Members are notorious for tattooed faces, red bandannas and patches, usually featuring a bulldog wearing a German Second World War helmet and swastikas.
 Mongrel Mob members shout ‘Sieg Heil!’, bark like dogs and use a Mongrel Mob salute (little finger and thumb up with middle fingers on palm).
 The Mob has had numerous public and violent clashes with Black Power, its main rival.